norawolf/norawolf.github.io/_posts/2019-02-01-notable_books_cli_application.markdown

     genre_data = css
     genre_data.collect do |genre_name|
       NotableBooks2018::Genre.find_or_create_by_name(genre_name)
-     End
+    end
+end
 ```

-Then, I asked the question: **How does a Genre know what books it has? **
+Then, I asked the question: <b>How does a Genre know what books it has?</b>

 The answer: It doesn’t!
 (Yet).